seandjones92/.emacs.d/README.md

 For me this allows for better handling of parenthesis and quotes.
 As you type `(` a matching `)` is also created.
 The same goes for quotes.
 It also adds some inteligent handling.
-Further in the configuration we use `paredit`, which takes things a step further.

     (electric-pair-mode 1)
     (require 'paren)